1967 Clinton County, Pennsylvania shootings: Shootings

 The shooter, 40-year-old Leo Held, left his home in Loganton armed with a .45-caliber semi-automatic pistol and a .38 caliber revolver.
 He arrived at his workplace, Hammermill Paper Company in Lock Haven, in the morning in his car.
 After parking outside, Held entered through the front door and fatally shot his boss, Carmen Edwards, through the heart from behind at the doorway leading to the mill's engine room.
 Held then walked up to the second-floor laboratory, where he fatally shot three of his co-workers and injured two others.
 While leaving the laboratory, Held wounded another co-worker before going to the main office and killing another employee.
 While leaving the office, he wounded a final co-worker and fled the building through the stock preparation room.
 Another co-worker, who was unaware of the shooting, walked past him due to Held's calm demeanor as he left.

-Held then drove to William T. Piper Memorial Airport, then known simply as Lock Haven Airport, where he shot Geraldine Ramm six times; he had previously carpooled with her.
+Held then drove to William T. Piper Memorial Airport, then known simply as Lock Haven Airport, where he shot at Geraldine Ramm six times, striking her twice; he had previously carpooled with her.
 Held was escorted out without incident by the airport's manager, Howard Graves, who was apparently unaware that his employee had been shot and believed Held was committing a prank.

 Held left the airport and circled in his car around Sugar Valley School, where three of his children attended.
 The school had been put on lockdown after police had informed the school's principal, William Harbach, of the shootings.
 Harbach, the school janitor, and several teachers fetched firearms from their homes and camped out near the school's entrances in case Held tried to approach the school.
 Held's children were separated from the rest of the students and informed that their father had been involved in a shooting.

 Held then drove back to Loganton, where he entered the unlocked backdoor of his neighbor's house and went into their bedroom, fatally shooting Floyd Quiggle and wounding his wife Donna as they slept in their bed.
-Donna was paralyzed from the shoulders down as a result of the shooting.
+Donna was paralyzed from the shoulders down as a result of the shooting, and she later died from issues with those wounds on October 13, 1972.
 The Quiggles' daughter, Joan, hid beneath her bed in her bedroom.
 Before returning to his house, Held stole weapons and ammunition from the Quiggle home.

 Responding police officers encountered Held as he left his home through a side-door, and he was ordered to disarm himself.
 Held reportedly responded by telling officers to "come and get" his weapon.
 He then engaged in a shootout with police, during which Held's brother-in-law arrived at the scene and exposed himself to Held and pleaded with him to surrender, but Held continued exchanging gunfire with police before he was eventually mortally wounded.